vishalranaut/MultiAgent-Retail/README.md

 - **Flask** (API for real-time interaction)
 - **Ollama LLM** (AI-powered insights)

-## Contributors
-- Your Name
-- Your Team

-## License
-This project is licensed under the MIT License.

 ---

 🚀 **Retail Inventory Optimization** ensures seamless inventory management, reducing costs and improving efficiency!
 Let us know if you have any questions or need enhancements!